theblindhen/icfp2020/README.md

 value), and will consume a bit more disk space in excess of the base Rust image.

 The ID is emitted in the last line of the build process.

+It is also possible to add a tag to the image, which can be used to reference the image.
+For instance, the following command will add a hello-world tag.

+$ docker build . -t hello-world

 ## Inspecting built Docker images